 - Spoon the sugar mixture to within ½-inch of the dough edges all the way around.
 Place the remaining dough half, butter side down, over the sugar.
 Press the edges tightly to seal.

 - Brush the dough with a lightly beaten egg white.
-Sprinkle with almonds and coarse sugar.
+Sprinkle with almonds, gently press it down to ensure it sticks, then sprinkle the coarse sugar.

 - Cool at least 30 minutes.